 An LBO approved fiscal note must comply with the Uniform Standards and Procedures, reflecting a reasonable and objective estimate of the fiscal effect of proposed legislation.
-If new information becomes available that would provide a more accurate fiscal note, the LBO will work with agencies to revise a fiscal note.
+If new information becomes available that would provide a more accurate fiscal note, the LBO will work with agencies to determine whether it will revise a fiscal note.

-- 1. A request for revision of a fiscal note may be made by the chair of the standing committee to which the bill has been referred, the bill author, a fiscal analyst, or an agency.
+- 1. A request for revision of a fiscal note may be made by the chair of the House Ways and Means Committee; Senate Finance Committee; or standing committee to which the bill has been referred; the chief bill author; a fiscal analyst; or an agency.
 The LBO may also identify the need to revise a fiscal note. - 2.
 The request to revise a fiscal note must include sufficient details to explain why the fiscal note should be considered for revision. - 3.
 The LBO will review the request for revision to determine whether or not the request is based on new information or will result in a more accurate fiscal note.
-The LBO may consult with the requester, fiscal analysts, the agency, and others deemed relevant to determine whether or not a fiscal note should be revised. - 4.
+The LBO may consult with the requester, fiscal analysts, the agency, and others deemed relevant to determine whether a fiscal note should be revised. - 4.
 The LBO will only allow a fiscal note to be revised if new information is available or the revision will result in a more accurate fiscal note.
 The LBO will not authorize the revision of a fiscal note if the LBO determines that the original fiscal note is as accurate and reasonable as possible. - 5.
-If the LBO determines that a fiscal note should be revised, it will inform the agency and change the status in the FNTS. - 6.
+If the LBO determines that a fiscal note should be revised, it will inform the agency and requester and change the status in the FNTS. - 6.
 The revised fiscal note will explain the reason it has been revised and will be subject to the same review and approval requirements of the original note. - 7.
 The revised fiscal note will be posted to the LBO website within 24 hours of completion.
 A copy of the original fiscal note, including an indication that the note has been revised, will also be retained.